 The Mini ITX form factor motherboards are not seen too often.
 Still, the ASUS ROG Strix B450 I mini ITX motherboard is the best motherboard you can go for if you are running low on space.
 This is extremely low space requiring as you can see from the less than 7-inch dimensions.
 What is truly interesting is the number of features that ASUS has managed to fit into such a small space.

 The back panel is not the most populated, as expected from such a small board.
 A couple of DDR4 DIMM slots are present that can go up to 64 GB worth of memory.
 There are only six USB ports and one HDMI port.
 There is the ethernet cable slot and the B450 I does have WIFI as well as Bluetooth compatibility.
 Four SATA and a couple of M.2 sockets with a single PCIe X16 expansion slot make up the connectivity options of the ROG Strix B450 I. As you can see, there is not much in the way of connectivity but that is to be expected from such a small-sized board.

 Design-wise, this board is very good.
-Aesthetics are one of its strong points.
+As such, aesthetic value is one of its strong points.
 The board is all black with ASUS Aura RGB on the right side.
 The VRM placements and layout is impressive.
 The VRM is a big plus for the ROG Strix B450 I. In overclocking, the VRM’s perform adequately to maximize power efficiency.
 The audio is also really nice.

 This board is relatively expensive though.
-When you look at ASRock’s B450M Pro 4, it is at a much lower price range than the ASUS B450 I. In the small size motherboard department, ASRock’s product will definitely reign supreme over this motherboard due to it having more features as well as a lower price.
-However, if you are looking for an even smaller motherboard than a micro ATX, than ASUS’S mini ITX B450 I am the best you can find.
+So, you look at ASRock’s B450M Pro 4, it is at a much lower price range than the ASUS B450 I. In the small size motherboard department, ASRock’s product will definitely reign supreme over this motherboard due to it having more features as well as a lower price.
+However, if you are looking for an even smaller motherboard than a micro ATX, then ASUS’S mini ITX B450-I is the best you can find.